bryanbraun/bryanbraun.github.io/_posts/2021-09-21-i-keep-making-things-out-of-checkboxes.md

   <figcaption>An mp4 video (left) powering a checkbox animation (right). <a href="https://www.bryanbraun.com/checkboxland/docs/demos/video-test/">Try other videos (or upload your own) here</a>.</figcaption>
 </figure>

-Soon I had extended the Checkboxland API so I could load any video (like ones from [giphy](https://giphy.com/) or [gifer](https://gifer.com/en)) and instantly generate a checkbox version.
+Soon I had extended the Checkboxland API so I could load any video (like ones from [giphy](https://giphy.com/)) and instantly generate a checkbox version.
 Now checkbox animations were trivial.

 This also meant I could display webcam data, which got a lot of attention on Twitter when I shared it: